buildingSMART/IFC4.3.x-development/docs/properties/m/MonitoringType.md

 MonitoringType
 ==============

-Monitoring strategy chosen for the asset
+Monitoring strategy chosen for the asset.